 Workshops are designed with earth awareness and fun in mind!
 All workshops take place in the lower festival area except where noted.
 Participants in the stream ecology workshop are encouraged to wear appropriate footwear.

 Stream Ecology Workshops: 3:30 & 5:30 pm.

 Getting in the creek is one of the hits of the festival!
 Glenn’s Creek is a beautiful, clean, fast flowing stream that goes right past the festival site.
 Biologists Katie McKone and Jessica Schuster will get in the water with kids and adults to look for water bugs (macroinvertebrates) to learn about what the critters can show about the health of the stream.
 This is a fun, educational event that is free with festival admission.

 Plan to get wet!
-Bring swimsuits or shorts and sandals to wear in the creek.
+Wear swimsuits or shorts and sandals to wear in the creek.
+No flip flops please.

 Workshop length: approximately 45 minutes.

 Children under 12 must be accompanied by an adult at this event.

 Garden Tool Workshop: 4 pm